 The slower performance of your PC could be due to spyware and malware, which is a big cause of many different computer problems.
 This includes limited performance, which is why even if an antivirus scanner is installed on your desktop computer, we also recommend running a malware scan alongside.
 You can get a free version of Malware bytes to scan your computer for malware.

 You should verify that the Device Manager does not have any conflicts.
 If they do exist, you can resolve these issues as they could be causing your problem.

 An outdated operating system may be the reason your computer is running slowly.
-Updating your computer system regularly means keeping up to date with any improvements to the operating system, and keeping your computer running optimally.
+Updating your desktop computer system regularly means keeping up to date with any improvements to the operating system, and keeping your PC running optimally.

 If your computer seems to be running especially slow when you’re using your web browser, consider disabling any browser plug-ins, add-ons or extensions.
 The process for this will depend on the browser that you are using, but simply deleting any tabs that you have open so that you are only using a couple at a time will improve performance.

 Updating your drivers regularly could be the difference between a slow and fast computer.
 Out-of-date drivers can cause an assortment of issues.

 Once you have made all the changes above, reboot your computer.